intrinio/java-sdk/docs/CompanyApi.md

     CompanyApi companyApi = new CompanyApi();

-    BigDecimal pageSize = null; // BigDecimal | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call
+    Integer pageSize = 100; // Integer | The number of results to return
+    String nextPage = null; // String | Gets the next page of data from a previous API call

     try {